 Your grass doesn’t have to be forbidden jungle tall.
 More than a few inches taller than what you might consider normal is enough.

 If it is tall as described, did you have your mower set at a short height and try to plow into the grass, hoping to cut it all down in one session?

 This is a course of action that is not advised.
 Why?

 Well, it’s kind of the reason it’s a bad idea to mow wet grass.
 With tall grass, you’re trying to get your mower to cut more volume at the same rate it would with shorter grass.
 By increasing the volume of grass the blades have to contend with, you can overload your mower, cause poor-quality cuts, and stall your mower out altogether.

 If this is the case, then yes, you won’t cut low enough with the expected efficiency as you want.

 The better approach to mowing tall grass is to do it over multiple days with your mower set at various heights.
 For the first day, start with a higher blade setting, mow the lawn, and then let it rest.
 Come back a day or two later, lower the blade setting a little, and mow again.
 Repeat another day or two later with a lower height.

 Doing it this way is like a barber slowly cutting your long hair rather than hitting you with the razor from the get-go.
-This promotes a healthier cut for your lawn, as well, allowing the grass to recover better.
-It also prevents premature dry out compared to if you went too short right away.
+This promotes a healthier cut for your lawn, as well, as allowing the grass to recover better.
+It also prevents premature dry-out compared to if you went too short right away.